 Try not to stress...too much.
 Some nerves are normal.
 As long as your case is genuine, you have nothing to worry about.
 Sleep well the night before.
 Drink plenty of water and have a healthy meal or snack before you go.
 Expect to be at the USCIS office or consulate for about two hours.
 Generally, an interview at a USCIS field office will take approximately 25 to 30 minutes.
 A visa interview at a U.S consulate or embassy abroad is often conducted in far less than 10 minutes, especially non-immigrant visa applications such as a tourist visa.
 In both venues, you will spend more time waiting for your interview to start than experiencing the actual interview itself.

 Embrace the silence

-For whatever reason, many of us are not comfortable with silence.
-Learn to embrace the silent moments.
-Don’t try to fill in the quiet moments with words.
+For whatever reason, many of us aren't comfortable with silence.
+Try to embrace the silent moments.
+Don’t fill in the quiet moments with words.
 It is normal for an immigration officer to look down at your file or look at their computer without talking.
 Your officer may even leave the room or cubicle for a short while.
+This is normal.
 Don't panic.

 Do not ramble

-Rambling cannot only be an annoyance for the person on the receiving end of the ramble, but it’s also an indicator that the person rambling is nervous.
+Rambling can be annoying for the person on the receiving end of the ramble, but it’s also an indicator that the person rambling is nervous.
 Some nerves are normal and expected, but be careful not to give the false impression that you are trying to hide something, cover something up or even diverting the officer’s attention.
 Honest people sometimes ramble.
 Dishonest people sometimes ramble too.
 It may just be in your nature to ramble, but the officer doesn’t know that.
 Answer questions in concise sentences.
 Do not over indulge with words.
+Do not try to engage in small talk.
 Keep your answers short and to the point.
 If the officer has a follow up question, they will ask it.
 Words matter.
 How you express yourself matters.

 Your lawyer is the best person to address your questions